 These programs are designed to encourage new graduates to work in public service fields of high-need fields by paying off some of the college loans.
 Common fields include volunteer organizations, health professions, teaching, and public safety.

 In some cases, the forgiveness program may qualify you for 100% forgiveness.

 6. Look at alternatives

-Such alternatives are basically to get you through tough situations, but you’re going to end of owing a lot of money if you continue to lean on them over a long term.
+Such alternatives are basically to get you through tough situations, but you’re going to end up owing a lot of money if you continue to lean on them over the long term.
 Take heed of these alternatives while you learn to manage your credit and develop good financial habits to help you downsize debt.

 7. Try to avoid another form of debt

 You must try to avoid taking on a mortgage or a car loan while you’re repaying student loan debt.
 Avoid buying a new car, if possible.
 But things only when you need them.
 Do not splurge on your credit limit.